Indicia-Team/support_files/Elasticsearch/README.md

 administrator of your warehouse, or if you are the administrator then the information needed is documented at https://indicia-docs.readthedocs.io/en/latest/administrating/warehouse/modules/rest-api.html?highlight=rest.

-A template is provided for you in your working directory's logstash-config folder.
-Copy the occurrences-http-indicia.conf.template file to a new file called occurrences-http-indicia.conf and edit it in your preferred text editor.
+Two templates are provided for you in your working directory's logstash-config folder, one for record inserts and updates and another for deletions.
+Copy the occurrences-http-indicia.conf.template file to a new file called occurrences-http-indicia.conf.
+Copy the occurrences-http-indicia-deletions.conf.template file to a new file called occurrences-http-indicia-deletions.conf and edit them in your preferred text editor.
 Search and replace the following values:

 * {{ Warehouse URL }} - the web address of the warehouse, e.g.
   https://warehouse1.indicia.org.uk.